lucc/nvimpager/README.md

 respectively.

 Nvimpager comes with a small set of command line options but you can also use all of neovim's command line options.
-Use `nvimpager -h` to see the help text.
+Use `nvimpager -h` to see the [help text][options].
+The configuration is separated from the users config for neovim.
+The main config file is `~/.config/nvimpager/init.vim`.
+See [the manpage][configuration] for further explanation.
-Config files are searched as for plain neovim with the only difference that `~/.config/nvimpager` is searched instead of `~/.config/nvim` (same for `~/.local/share/nvimpager` and the `$XDG_..._HOME` variants).
-In short: the user config file is `~/.config/nvimpager/init.vim`.

 ## Technical stuff